 Forming an entirely new special district under ORS Chapter 450.600 to perform both sewer and water functions would provide for consolidated governance and management as well as providing the benefit of exempting the sewer and water facilities from assessment for ad valorem real property taxes.
 However, there are several downside of such an option for a community such as River Meadows.
 First, under state law, the Board members of such an entity must be elected in elections involving only those owners who are permanent residents of such a district, and only permanent residents may stand for election to the District Board.
 This would result in disenfranchising about half of the River Meadows owners from governance and management of the River Meadows sewer and water facilities.
 This was not deemed to be desirable by the River Meadows directors.
 Second, governance and management of a municipal corporation such as a special district, with increased regulatory oversight, can be burdensome for a small community such as River Meadows.
 For example, elections would be subject to filing requirements and deadlines of the County Clerk, which might well discourage River Meadows owners from standing for election.
-Compliance with the Clerk's election schedule would be more difficult to co-ordinate with elections held to elect members of the Homeowners Association Board.
+Compliance with the Clerk's election schedule would be more difficult to coordinate with elections held to elect members of the Homeowners Association Board.
 Third, retaining the existing RMID and simply expanding its powers would lead to a seamless transition, without the need to create and transition to a wholly new entity.
 Given all that, it seemed to make sense to simply leave RMID in place and to seek to expand its authority to allow for ownership and operations of sewer sanitary sewer facilities.
 That is why we are before the committee with this proposed legislation.

-A review of HB 3096 demonstrates that the legislation needed to accomplish River Meadows' purpose is relatively simple.
+A review of HB 3096 A demonstrates that the legislation needed to accomplish River Meadows' purpose is relatively simple.
 Section 1 amends ORS 554.020 to expand the corporate purposes for an improvement district to include taking ownership and operating existing sanitary sewer facilities where an improvement district already exists and is already providing water within the district boundaries.
 Section 2 amends the powers of an improvement district to include collecting and treatment of sewage.
-Section 3 authorizes the improvement district board upon transfer to adopt as the plans and specifications for the sewer facilities the plans and specifications of the former owner of the facilities without need of going through the steps of drawing plans for new construction.
-The rest of the changes proposed in HB 3096 are basically housekeeping changes that Legislative Counsel undertook to modernize the statute and to coordinate those changes with the balance of Chapter 554 provisions.
-The housekeeping measures included in the bill are not changes that are essential to achieve River Meadows' objectives.
+Section 4 authorizes the improvement district board upon transfer to adopt as the plans and specifications for the sewer facilities the plans and specifications of the former owner of the facilities without need of going through the steps of drawing plans for new construction.
+Section 3 was an amendment made to the bill that was accepted by HB 3096's sponsors to address an unrelated issue that the Oregon Water Resources Congress brought forward on behalf of its members who are ORS Chapter 554 corporations regarding enforcement of liens by existing ORS Chapter 554 improvement districts.
+This latter change and the remaining changes proposed in HB 3096 are basically housekeeping changes undertaken to modernize the statute and to coordinate those changes with the balance of Chapter 554 provisions.
+The general housekeeping measures included in the bill are not changes that are essential to achieve River Meadows' objectives.
+Finally, there is an emergency clause, which would allow the River Meadows community to proceed with consolidation in short order without having to wait until the first of the year.